ImgBotApp/InternetNL/test/connresolver/passed/description_en.md

 Congratulations!
-Digital domain signatures are checked, if available, when translating domain names to internet addresses and to other domain data.
-Therefore you are protected from false translation to rogue internet addresses.
+Digital domain signatures, if available, are checked.
+Therefore you are protected against false translation from domain names into rogue internet addresses.